-Inside you'll find stylish reception rooms with exposed beams, deep purple and green walls, endless books and a roaring fire in winter.
-Following a 2012 revamp, the tastefully decorated rooms include on-trend touches like grouped vintage mirrors and little bookshelves behind the beds.
-All furnishings are of the highest quality, and it was clear to us that a tremendous amount of love, effort and thought has gone into choosing them.
-You also get 20th-century mod cons, including air-conditioning, WiFi and compact yet functional shower rooms.
+Inside you'll find stylish reception rooms with exposed beams, a literary theme throughout, wine by the glass, and a roaring fire in winter.
+The small but tastefully decorated rooms include on-trend touches like grouped vintage mirrors and little bookshelves behind the beds.
+You also get 20th-century mod cons, including air conditioning and complimentary smartphones to borrow.
 If, like us, you spend most of your time sightseeing, and want somewhere tranquil and elegant to lay your head, this makes for an excellent choice.

 - We liked the sociable atmosphere - guests share stories in front of the fire in the library before going out to dinner